noahehall/theBookOfNoah/aws_developer.md

   15. what is a dynamodb scan ?
     - scan operations examines every item in a table
     - returns all data attributes for every item (unless you use ProjectionExpression parameter)
-  16. how do you calculate read provisioned throughput?
+  16. how do you calculate throughput
+    - reads
-    - size of per read rounded to nearest 4kb chunk / 4kb * x # of items = read throughput
+      + size of per read rounded to nearest 4kb chunk / 4kb * x # of items = read throughput
+        - rounded up to increments of 4kb in size per read per second
-    - divide final answer by 2 for eventually consistent
+        - for eventually consistent divide the result by 2
-    - final answer must be an integer, so round up
+        - final result must be an integer, so always round up
-  17. how do you calculate write provisioned throughput?
+      + eventually consistent reads
+        - 2 reads per second
+        - DO divide final answer by 2
+      + strongly consistent reads
+        - 1 kb read per second
+        - DONT divide final answer by 2
+    - writes
+      + all writes are 1 kb per second
-    - # of items * kb size per second
+      + # of items * kb size per second
-  18. what happens if you exceed your provisioned throughput?
+    - what happens if you exceed your provisioned throughput?
       + you get a 400 http status code: ProvisionedThroughputExceededException
   19. what are the basic steps for identifying with a web identity provider (e.g facebook)
     1. user authenticates with web id provider (e.g. facebook)
     2. they are passed a token by their ID provider